How To Use Hydrogen Peroxide For Root Rot?

 Is Hydrogen Peroxide Good For Plants?

-There are so many benefits of hydrogen peroxide related to the roots of your plants it’s a wonder so many people have never heard about them.
+There are so many benefits of hydrogen peroxide related to the roots of your plants.
+It’s a wonder so many people have never heard about them.

-Here is the ratio of hydrogen peroxide.
+Here is the ratio of root rot treatment hydrogen peroxide.

 Add two teaspoons of 35% percent hydrogen peroxide (food grade) to a gallon of water and use this mix alternately with regular water to encourage healthier plant growth, especially with indoor plants without access to rainwater.